worksofliam/gitcm/docs/faqs.md

 ### Does this work with iForGit?

 Yes!
-If you already use iForGit over an existing repo/library on your IBM i, you can make use of the command (`GITLOG`) to browse the repository history.
+If you already use iForGit over an existing repo/library on your IBM i, you can make use of the command (`GITLOG`) to browse the repository history. iForGit has a different system for initialising and making commits, so you likely won't use that functionality right off the bat.

 ### How do I know if something passed or failed from the command line?